Alan Wanzenberg Architect/Design333 W. 52nd St., nr. Ninth Ave., second fl.; 212-489-7980; alanwanzenberg.com

 Alexander Gorlin Architects137 Varick St., nr.
 Spring St., fifth fl.; 212-229-1199; gorlinarchitects.com

-“A house is a psychic diagram of the family,” Gorlin says.
-That translates to: home as sanctuary, built of materials native to the site and fitted with wide windows to take in the view.
-Trained as a modernist, he nonetheless cites Vermeer as an inspiration for his serene spaces.
+Gorlin sees the home as a sanctuary, to be built of materials native to the site and fitted with wide windows to take in the view.
+Trained as a modernist, he nonetheless cites Vermeer’s use of light and space as an inspiration.

 Andrew Berman Architect77 Chambers St., nr.
 Broadway, fourth fl.; 212-226-5998; andrewbermanarchitect.com

 This studio creates airy, light-filled spaces and buildings.
 Recent commissions include work for MoMA PS1, the SculptureCenter in Long Island City, and residences in Long Island and Maine.

 Andrew Franz Architect135 W. 26th St., nr.
 Sixth Ave., Ste.
 10B; 212-505-1992; andrewfranz.com

 Clean, open, and ecofriendly spaces are this firm’s specialties; most projects employ natural wood and other materials while incorporating modern design principles.
 The staff includes several LEED-accredited practitioners, reinforcing the company’s commitment to the environment. (ecofriendly)